UPDATED: February 13, 2026

-This bill, on its surface, requires proof of citizenship for registering to vote in all federal elections.
+The SAVE Act, on its surface, requires proof of citizenship for registering to vote in all federal elections.
 However, existing law already does that.
-All federal voter registration forms include a checkbox requiring registrants to positively affirm citizenship.
-Violating that is punishable and instances of non-citizens voting is exceedingly rare.
-Instead of solving a real problem, the SAVE Act would have disastrous effects on our work, election official workloads, and eligible voters across the nation.
+All federal voter registration forms require registrants to affirm their citizenship under penalty of perjury, and credible studies consistently show that instances of non-citizens voting in federal elections are exceedingly rare.
+Instead of solving a real problem, the SAVE Act would have disastrous effects on nonprofit voter registration efforts, election official workloads, and eligible voters across the nation.

 The SAVE Act’s would require all voters to provide, documentary proof of citizenship – a passport or birth certificate (with a photo ID) in most cases – anytime they register or update their registration.
 A Real ID would not be acceptable (it is only proof of lawful residence, not citizenship), nor would military IDs, without accompanying documentation like a birth certificate.
-What’s more, the law as written suggests the proof be presented in person.
-No allowance is made for online submissions or mailing copies.
+In addition, the bill contemplates that proof of citizenship be presented in person, with no clear allowance for online submission or mailing copies.

 - The SAVE Act makes no allowance for proof of citizenship to be submitted online.
 This would render the online voter registration systems currently running in 42 states useless, forcing election officials to revert to more far more costly and labor-intensive in-person registration.